-A collaboration between the NNUH and IFR has been crucial to the success of the Faecal Microbiota Transplants (FMT) to combat Clostridium difficile infection, but this also extends beyond, as we are interested in learning more about exactly what makes this treatment so effective, and finding ways of improving it further.
+A collaboration between the NNUH and IFR has been crucial to the success of the Intestinal Microbiota Transfer (IMT), also referred to as Faecal Microbiota Transplants (FMT), to combat Clostridium difficile infection, but this also extends beyond, as we are interested in learning more about exactly what makes this treatment so effective, and finding ways of improving it further.

 The IFR researchers, led by Professor Arjan Narbad, are monitoring the changes in the patients’ microbiomes, comparing them before and after treatment, working with Dr Ngozi Elumogo, Director of Infection Prevention and Control at NNUH and consultant gastroenterologist Dr Ian Beales

 “This is allowing us to get a picture of how similar the patient’s microbiome is to the donor’s, and see how long these changes persist, over a period of months,” said Prof. Narbad.
 “We’re also able to compare the efficacy of the different ways of delivering the FMT, to find ways of improving the process.”